-For the years ended December 31, 2008 and 2007, professional services were performed by KPMG for the Company.
+For the years ended December 31, 2009 and 2008, professional services were performed by KPMG for the Company.
 The following is a description of such services and the fees billed by KPMG in relation thereto.

-2008 2007
+Type of Fees 2009 2008

-Audit Fees(1) \$3,711,000 \$3,273,000
+Audit Fees(1) \$1,860,000 \$3,711,000

-Audit-Related Fees(2) \$ - \$ 130,000
+Audit-Related Fees(2) \$ 94,000 \$ -

-Tax Fees(3) \$ 269,000 \$ 300,310
+Tax Fees(3)

-All Other Fees \$ - \$ -
+All Other Fees. \$ \$

+Total Fees Billed \$2,166,000 \$3,980,000

-- (1) Audit Fees consist of fees for the audit of the Company's consolidated annual financial statements filed with the SEC as well as consents, comfort letters, the review of documents filed with the SEC, the audit of its internal control over financial reporting and reviews of the financial statements included in quarterly reports on Form 10-Q. - (2) Audit-Related Fees include other due diligence services performed by KPMG. - (3) Tax Fees consist of fees for income tax consulting, including tax compliance, preparation and review of corporate tax returns and other general tax consultation.
+- (1) Audit Fees consist of fees for the audit of the Company's consolidated annual financial statements filed with the SEC as well as consents, comfort letters, the review of documents filed with the SEC, the audit of its internal control over financial reporting and reviews of the financial statements included in quarterly reports on Form 10-Q. - (2) Audit-Related Fees consist of a subsidiary financial statement audit and agreed upon procedures performed for statutory reporting. - (3) Tax Fees consist of fees for income tax consulting, including tax compliance, preparation and review of corporate tax returns and other general tax consultation.

 The audit committee has considered whether the non-audit services provided by KPMG, including the services rendered in connection with income tax calculations were compatible with maintaining KPMG's independence and has determined that the nature and substance of the limited non-audit services did not impair the status of KPMG as the Company's independent registered public accounting firm.
-KPMG did not bill the Company for any other services during the fiscal years 2007 and 2008.